VisioMath: Benchmarking Figure-based Mathematical Reasoning in LMMs: Experiment Details

-\textbf{Selected LMMs.} To comprehensively evaluate the performance of LMMs in handling complex visual inputs, we select a diverse set of models across different accessibility types and input configurations.
-Specifically, we include seven proprietary (closed-source) LMMs, which represent the current state-of-the-art in commercial multimodal systems.
-In addition, we conduct experiments on 22 open-source LMMs that explicitly support multi-image inputs, with model sizes ranging from 2B to 400B parameters.
-This broad coverage ensures a representative analysis across a spectrum of model capacities and architectures.
-Moreover, to evaluate the adaptability of models not originally designed for multi-image processing, we also evaluated seven widely-used single-image input LMMs.
-For these models, we implement a composite image concatenation strategy, in which all images associated with a given question were merged into a single composite input.
+All experiments were conducted on a Linux server equipped with two NVIDIA H800 GPUs (each with 80GB of memory).
+The Python version used in the experiments was 3.9.20, while the version of vllm library was 0.8.1, respectively.
+Each model evaluation was performed in a zero-shot setting with deterministic decoding (temperature=0).
+Due to frequent updates and improvements, closed-source models often undergo version changes that can significantly impact evaluation results.
+Even subtle updates may alter model behavior, performance, or prompt adherence.
+As such, the results reported in this benchmark are tied to the specific versions used during our evaluation.
+To ensure transparency and reproducibility, Table~\ref{tab:model_versions} lists the exact release dates or version identifiers of all closed-source models evaluated in VisioMath.
+Readers should be aware that performance discrepancies may arise when using newer or older versions of the same models.

-\textbf{Evaluation Method.} All LMMs are evaluated under a zero-shot setting to ensure a fair and consistent comparison of their generalization capabilities.
-Specifically, we employ a unified prompt template across all models to eliminate prompt-induced variance, and fix the decoding temperature to 0 to promote deterministic outputs.
+Specifically, we employ the same prompt template across all models to eliminate prompt-induced variance, and fix the decoding temperature to 0 to promote deterministic outputs.
 Accuracy serves as the primary evaluation metric, measuring the proportion of correctly answered instances.
-We utilize GLM4-Flash~\cite{glm2024chatglmfamilylargelanguage} to extract the options from the responses generated by LMMs.
+We utilize GLM4-Flash~\citep{glm2024chatglmfamilylargelanguage} to extract the options from the responses generated by LMMs.
 In scenarios where the model fails to produce a valid answer, i.e., none of the standard options (A, B, C, or D) can be reliably identified, its response is classified as invalid.
-Such cases are treated as incorrect predictions in the final accuracy computation, reflecting the model's inability to generate a usable answer.
+Such cases are treated as incorrect predictions in the final accuracy computation.

+To ensure a fair comparison, we adopted consistent prompting strategies across the three input types: Original, Strategy 1, and Strategy 2.
+For Strategy 1, we horizontally concatenated all images with zero-padding.
+For Strategy 2, we extend each option image by adding a 50-pixel-high strip at the bottom, matching the width of the image, and insert the corresponding option letter (A, B, C, or D) within the strip.
+Examples of these configurations are illustrated in Figure~\ref{fig:concat_text_pics}.
+In Strategy 3, we adopted the Supervised Fine-Tuning (SFT) training strategy on QwenVL2.5-3B.
+Using a single H800 GPU and the ms-swift framework~\citep{zhao2024swiftascalablelightweightinfrastructure}, we set the batch size to 2, the learning rate to 1e-4, and the gradient accumulation steps to 4.
+The training was conducted over 336 steps.